ralphplumley/rp-gatsby-site/src/posts/weekly.md

 - `{` - jump paragraph to the left
 - `}` - jump paragraph to the right (how did I miss these early on?!)

+## Tinkered & Learned

+- Worked a lot making an ETL pipeline for Rocket Loans.
+Want to make the [Cloud Challenege one too](https://acloudguru.com/blog/engineering/cloudguruchallenge-python-aws-etl)

 # Nov.
 23 ~ Nov.
 29 | Week 48